peacefixation/go-exercises/tail/README.md

 # tail

-Display the last part of a file
+Display the last lines of a file

+I would like to extend this to read from stdin, and also to follow (-f) a file